Blepharitis (Eyelid Inflammation) in Dogs

 Blepharitis, also known as eyelid inflammation, is an inflammatory condition of the eyelids in dogs that can be caused by a variety of factors and often leads to redness, swelling, and discomfort.

-A dog’s eyelids play a crucial role in protecting the eyes by serving as a physical barrier against foreign bodies and infections, as well as distributing tear fluid evenly over the eye.
-Eyelid inflammation can be triggered by a variety of factors that disrupt these protective functions.
+A dog’s eyelids play a crucial role in protecting the eyes by acting as a physical barrier against foreign bodies and infections and by distributing tear fluid evenly across the eye.
+Eyelid margin inflammation can be triggered by a variety of factors that disrupt these protective functions.

 Allergic reactions are also a significant cause.
-Allergens such as pollen, dust mites, or certain foods can cause an overreaction of the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body., which manifests as inflammation of the eyelids.
+Allergens such as pollen, dust mites, or certain foods can trigger an overreaction of the immune system, which shows up as inflammation of the eyelids.
 These allergic reactions are often seasonal or occur in connection with environmental changes.

-Hormonal disorders, such as hypothyroidism, can affect overall skin health and increase the risk of inflammatory conditions of the eyelids.
-An insufficient production of thyroid hormones can reduce the skin’s ability to regenerate and increase susceptibility to infections.
+Hormonal disorders, such as hypothyroidism, can impair overall skin health and increase the risk of inflammatory conditions of the eyelids.
+Insufficient production of thyroid hormones can reduce the skin’s ability to regenerate and increase susceptibility to infection.

-Finally, traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries. or mechanical irritations, such as ingrown eyelashes (distichiasis) or the rolling in of the eyelids (entropion), can irritate and inflame the sensitive skin of the eyelids, which can also lead to eyelid inflammation.
+Finally, traumas or mechanical irritation, such as ingrown eyelashes (distichiasis) or inward rolling of the eyelids (entropion), can irritate and inflame the sensitive skin of the eyelids, which can also lead to eyelid margin inflammation.

 The most important facts at a glance